 The doctoral program in Spanish and Portuguese Languages and Literature comprises 72 credits of coursework, taken during the first three years in the program, followed by the Comprehensive Examination, the defense of the dissertation proposal and the completion of the dissertation.

-Students typically take four courses each semester during their first year in the program (including Seminar in Theory, taken in the fall), three courses each semester during the second year (not including Foreign Language Teaching Methodology Workshop, taken in the fall and required for all teaching graduate students), three courses during the fall semester of their third year (including the Independent Study and Dissertation Proposal Workshop), and two courses in the spring of the third year (including the Dissertation Proposal Workshop).
+Students typically take four courses each semester during their first year in the program (including Seminar in Theory SPAN-GA 2965.001, taken in the fall, and Professional Writing Practices I SPAN-GA 2950.001, taken in the spring); four courses each semester during the second year (including Foreign Language Teaching Methodology SPAN-GA 1120.001, taken in the fall by all graduate students teaching for the first time, who must teach a Spanish language course concurrently; and Professional Writing Practices II SPAN-GA 2953.001, taken in the spring); three courses during the fall semester of their third year (including the Dissertation Proposal Workshop SPAN-GA 3545.001 and Independent Study SPAN-GA 2891.001), and two courses in the spring semester of their third year (including the Dissertation Proposal Workshop).

 On a case by case basis, the Department will accept transfer credit from previous coursework taken as part of a Master's degree.
 Students will meet with the Director of Graduate Studies during their first year to discuss credit transfers.